mdlindsey/npm-react-casino/README.md

 #### Props

 - `cards` - Array of cards that the hand contains
-- `follow` - Suit that must be followed if possible (if applicable - eg: Hearts, Spades, Pepper)
+- `playable` - Boolean or Array of conditions that playable cards must meet to be playable
-- `trump` - Trump suit (if applicable - eg: Spades, Pepper)
+- `strict` - Boolean if true (default) any card can be played when no cards in hand are playable
 - `onClick` - Callback that is executed when a card in the hand is clicked; receives `(event,card)` parameters
 - `onHover` - Callback that is executed when a card in the hand is hovered over; receives `(event,card)` parameters
 - `style` - styles object to apply to the wrapper